jd-opensource/joyqueue/README.md

 ## Contributing

-JoyQueue will continually dedicate to build a messaging platform community,any thoughts or issues are appreciated.
+We are dedicate to building high-quality messaging platform product.
+So any thoughts, pull requests, or issues are appreciated.

 ## License